Login

 • IT 1 Roller Design

-3. DO limit the use of your vehicle on sharp rocky surfaces, gravel and fields with crop stubble.
+3. Limit vehicle use on sharp, rocky surfaces, gravel, and fields with crop stubble.

-5. DO prevent large foreign objects from becoming entangled in your undercarriage.
+5. Prevent large foreign objects from getting entangled in the undercarriage.

-6. DON’T drive with track sidewall edges pressing against hard walls, curbs and other objects.
+6. Do not drive with track sidewall edges pressing against hard walls, curbs, or objects.

-7. DO clean off oil or similar products that get on the tracks immediately.
+7. Clean oil or similar substances off the tracks immediately.

 Types of Rubber Track Damage